Time formatting and storage bugs: Year 1997

-The Domain/OS clock, which is based on the number of 4-microsecond units that has occurred since 1 January 1980, rolled past 47 bits on 2 November 1997, rendering unpatched systems unusable.
+In Apollo Computer's Domain/OS operating system, absolute time was stored as a signed 48-bit integer representing the number of 4-microsecond units since 1 January 1980.
+This value overflowed on 2 November 1997, rendering unpatched systems unusable.

 Year 1999

 In the last few months before the year 2000, two other date-related milestones occurred that received less publicity than the then-impending Y2K problem.

 First GPS rollover

 GPS dates are expressed as a week number and a day-of-week number, with the week number transmitted as a ten-bit value.
 This means that every 1,024 weeks (about 19.6 years) after Sunday 6 January 1980, (the GPS epoch), the date resets again to that date; this happened for the first time at 23:59:47 on 21 August 1999, the second time at 23:59:42 UTC on 6 April 2019, and will happen again on 20 November 2038.
 To address this concern, modernised GPS navigation messages use a 13-bit field, which only repeats every 8,192 weeks (157 years), and will not return to zero until the year 2137.